evennia/evennia/docs/source/Howto/Starting/Part2/Game-Planning.md

 unfortunately, they are not enough to make your game.
 You need to figure out how to accomplish your ideas in Evennia.

 Below are some questions to get you going.
-Depending on your game, there are many more possible questions you could ask yourself.
+In the next lesson we will try to answer them for our particular tutorial game.
+There are of course many more questions you could be asking yourself.

 ### Administration

-- Should your game rules be enforced by coded systems by human game masters?
+- Should your game rules be enforced by coded systems or by human game masters?
 - What is the staff hierarchy in your game?
 Is vanilla Evennia roles enough or do you need something else?
 - Should players be able to post out-of-characters on channels and via other means like bulletin-boards?